 - Substance Abuse and Addiction: The CHNA also listed substance abuse as a top health concern, particularly because the city lacks adequate treatment facilities.
 Mental health service could help both the addicts and their family and friends cope with the devastating effects of addiction.

-- Difficulty that Foreign-Born Residents Face in US: The 1% of residents in Tracy who were born abroad may find they need additional support to adapt to life in the US.
-The city’s largest immigrant groups include individuals from Mexico, India and the Philippines.
+- Difficulty that Foreign-Born Residents Face in the US: The 1% of residents in Tracy who were born abroad may find they need additional support to adapt to life in the US.
+The city’s largest immigrant groups include individuals from Mexico, India, and the Philippines.
 As compared to other cities in the US, Tracy also has a high percentage of residents from Afghanistan.

 Mental Health Resources in Tracy